handl3r/sample_appv3/README.md

-# README
+# Rails tutorial

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is practicse project of rails5 tutorial

+Tech:

-* Ruby version
+* Ruby 2.6.3

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5.2.3

-* Database initialization
+* Database sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Other technologies

-* just to check new commit